 Children’s hunter championship photos were becoming regulars in the show results alongside those from other divisions, and AHSA Pony Finals was a growing event, gaining momentum as riders like Laura Chapot and Marley Goodman get their first championship wins of their career under their belt.
 (One dispatch from the 1984 event described a 102-pony victory gallop!)

 The base of the sport grew the fastest, but the standard at the top trended upward.
-The mean score for the 12 horses at the selection trials before the 1984 Games was a 59.55 percent in the Grand Prix and 60.14 percent in the Grand Prix Special, and by 1988 the averages were 61.32 and 62.32, still far off the likes of the king of the sport Reiner Klimke.
+The mean score for the 12 horses at the selection trials before the 1984 Games was a 59.55% in the Grand Prix and 60.14% in the Grand Prix Special, and by 1988 the averages were 61.32 and 62.32%, still far off the likes of the king of the sport Reiner Klimke.

 Corinne Fentress Gray attended the International Dressage Festival in Goodwood, Sussex (Great Britain)—the 1980 alternative Olympics—to watch her daughter Lendon.
 She reported for the Chronicle with the cheeriest news for the folks back home being that U.S.-bred Turmalin and Swiss rider Christine Stuckelbuerger won the Prix St. Georges.

-While the United States wasn’t internationally competitive in dressage in the 80s, there were stars.
-Carol Lavell and Gifted graduated through the levels, starting by scoring 80 percent at second level at the York (Pa.)
-IEO show in 1985 and earning Horse of the Year awards every year for the next four years.
-They topped the Grand Prix Special at the Millers-USET Grand Prix Dressage Championships at Gladstone (N.J.) in 1989, during their first season at Grand Prix and had to turn down offers for half a million dollars to keep the ride on the horse, finishing as reserve champions behind Robert Dover and Walzertakt.
+While the United States wasn’t internationally competitive in dressage in the ’80s, there were stars.
+Carol Lavell and Gifted graduated through the levels, starting by scoring 80% at second level at the York (Pennsylvania) IEO show in 1985 and earning Horse of the Year awards every year for the next four years.
+They topped the Grand Prix Special at the Millers-USET Grand Prix Dressage Championships at Gladstone (New Jersey) in 1989, during their first season at Grand Prix and had to turn down offers for half a million dollars to keep the ride on the horse, finishing as reserve champions behind Robert Dover and Walzertakt.

 The freestyle started appearing on schedules in the 1980s to instant acclaim, sending the community cramming to figure out how to ride them, judge them, choreograph them and arrange music for them.